"Very Resistant" Monterrey Oak

 B. Northern State Experts

 - General consensus is that “all oaks are susceptible” to oak wilt.
-By the statements made below by various state experts, it would appear that by "susceptible" these experts recognize that all oaks species are capable of becoming infected and affected to the point of mortality is a likely consequence.
+By the statements made below by various state experts, it would appear that by "susceptible" these experts recognize that all oaks species are capable of becoming infected and that affected to the point of mortality is a likely consequence.
 The position that most susceptible oak species will eventually succumb significantly or completely to the disease is a significant divergence from the Texas Forest Service (TFS) position.

 Mortality durations (if untreated):